reflectivity/reflectivity.github.io/what_is_orso/ORSO_constitution.md

 6.3.
 ORSO is a collaboration.
 It is therefore expected that efforts should be made to be inclusive of anyone wishing to contribute.
 In particular, all activities should be documented on the website or GitHub, and reported at the AGM.

 6.4.
 ORSO should be independent of any governing large facility or university.
 However, it should be acknowledged that contributions can only be made with the consent of such bodies (the employers of ORSO members).
-This consent is assumed through contributions made to the ISA and ORSO.
+This consent is assumed through contributions made to ORSO.

 6.5 ORSO does not take responsibility for output, which has not followed the above guidelines.